By Vallejo

 Application Method Apply in several thin coats

-Optional Thinning Vallejo Airbrush Thinner or Flow Improver
+Optional Thinning Vallejo Airbrush Flow Improver when needed for smoother control

 Cleanup Vallejo Airbrush Cleaner or suitable acrylic paint cleaner